CRONY NATION

 First used to portray corrupt family dealings in Asian countries in the 90s, crony capitalism describes a system where business interests “capture” the government in order to block regulation, restrain competition and to amass unearned wealth.
 We use this concept of cronyism — an idea of increasing influence on both the right and the left — to investigate the new and unbridled sway of the corporate leviathans.

 2017 was an awakening, a turning point in the glowingly positive view many had of the technology companies.
-The horrifying disclosure that Russian-backed cyber terrorists used hacking and social media in an attempt to tip the US election raised major concerns about the newfound power of Facebook and other platforms.
+The horrifying disclosure that Russian-backed cyber terrorists who used hacking and social media in an attempt to tip the US election raised major concerns about the newfound power of Facebook and other platforms.
 People started to wonder if maybe, perhaps, allowing your child to stare at an iPhone for 12 hours might not be a good idea.
 And then there was the acquisition of Whole Foods by Amazon, which was somehow a more visceral alert to growing monopoly power.

 Google, Facebook, Amazon and Apple: We Love You, Then We Don’t